achugit0412/CyberShield/README.md

 The **Android Companion App** and the **Web Threat Analyzer** are built to complement each other, but they also function as completely independent tools:

 * **Automated Detection:** The Android background sensor automatically scans incoming notifications and alerts the user in real-time if a threat is flagged.
-* **Standalone Web Triage & Fallback:** Users can simply copy-paste text directly into the **Web Analyzer** without using or installing the Android app at all.
-This allows anyone (including mobile or desktop users) to quickly analyze suspicious text, know more about the threat, use deep triage, and access preventative playbooks.
+* **Standalone Web Triage & Fallback:** Users can simply copy-paste text directly into the **Web Analyzer**—either to investigate further after receiving an alert from the Android app, or to check a completely random message.
+This allows anyone (including mobile or desktop users) to quickly analyze suspicious text, know more about the threat, and access preventative playbooks instantly.
 * **Unified Engine:** Both components query the exact same FastAPI backend, ensuring identical rule-based triage, risk-scoring, and protective action playbooks regardless of how the user accesses the platform.

 ### 📊 Threat Analysis Outputs